Know the Laws: North Carolina

 You can talk to or get a lawyer at any time during the course of your custody case, but getting a lawyer at the last minute usually will not be grounds for postponing your case.
 Also, many lawyers will not take a custody case at the last minute so it is best to begin your search for a lawyer as soon as you know that there will be a court case.

 If you decide to represent yourself (known as being “pro se”) in a custody case, some counties have a pro se self-serve center where you can get the forms that you will need to file.
 Wake County has such a center, so does Mecklenburg and a few others.
 To find out if your courthouse has a pro se self-serve center, you can call your local courthouse.
 Go to NC Courthouse Locations to find the court in your county.
-You can also get the forms from your local Legal Aid of North Carolina.

 The general rule is that North Carolina state courts have authority (power) to hear a custody case if North Carolina is considered your child's "home state."
 A child's "home state" is the state where the child has most recently lived with a parent or a person acting as a parent for at least six consecutive months.
 In the case of a child less than six months old, the "home state" is the state where the child has lived from birth.
 (Temporary absence from the state does not change anything.)

 If you and your child recently moved to a new state, generally you cannot file for custody in that new state until you have lived there for at least six months.
 Until then, either you or the other parent can start a custody action in the state in which your child most recently lived for at least six months.
-There is an exception to this rule – if you or the child or a sibling of the child is in danger, you may be able to file for temporary emergency custody in NC even if you have been in NC for less than 6 months.
+There is an exception to this rule – if you or the child or a sibling of the child is in danger, you may be able to file for temporary emergency custody in North Carolina even if you have been in North Carolina for less than 6 months.
 See Can I get temporary emergency custody? for more information.

 Example: If a family has lived in NC for the past year, NC is the home state.
 If the same family lived in NC for one year and then one parent moved to SC with the children and filed in SC after living there for only four months, NC is still the home state.